Polynesian tattoo symbol: breath

 Hawaiian tattoo symbol kuhanu

-The following Marquesan symbol represents the nostrils of a tiki, and it symbolizes the breath of life:
+The following Marquesan symbol represents the nostrils of a tiki, and it also symbolizes the breath of life:

 Marquesan tattoo symbol breath of life